A modern Polygraph Machine

 Since the beginning of the twentieth century, the Polygraph has been widely used, particularly in the USA, by Governments and Law Enforcement Agencies - always with the full consent of the subject.
 Experts claim an accuracy of up to 99% in their findings and no other systems used for lie detection purposes have come close to the range of accuracy achieved by the Polygraph.

-One of the few commercial enterprises providing a Polygraph facility in the UK is Nationwide Investigations Group.
 Our work involving the Polygraph falls into three main categories:

 - Pre-employment screening.
 To verify that information given to employers by potential employees is truthful.